ubuntu-mate/ubuntu-mate.org/pages/faq.md

 Apple *NOT* to run on Linux.
 Although macOS has its roots in the same UNIX philosphy as Linux, macOS is not the same as Linux, and applications written for Apple's operating system do not automatically run on Linux.
-However Spotify is available for Ubuntu MATE and yhere are hplenty of alternative media players that will play music, create play lists, sync with mobile devices, and retrieve, manage and play podcasts.
+However Spotify is available for Ubuntu MATE and there are plenty of alternative media players that will play music, create play lists, sync with mobile devices, and retrieve, manage and play podcasts.
 Rythmbox is provided with Ubuntu MATE and can play any of the music or podcasts in your iTunes library.